Factbox: Deficit super committee's 12 members

 SENATE REPUBLICANS

-ROB PORTMAN: The first-term senator from Ohio knows budget and tax issues after working in the Bush administration as director of the Office of Management and Budget.
+ROB PORTMAN: A first-term senator from Ohio, Portman knows budget and tax issues after working in the Bush administration as director of the Office of Management and Budget.
 When he was in the House, Portman served on both the Budget and the tax-writing Ways and Means Committees.

-He is respected by members of both parties and his negotiating skills as a former U.S. trade representative could make him pivotal in helping forge consensus on the panel.

 JON KYL: The No. 2 Senate Republican, Kyl, of Arizona, does not plan to run for re-election next year.
-As the super committee prepared to begin its work in early September, Kyl threatened to leave the panel if it sought additional defense cuts to meet its deficit reduction goal.

-Kyl has stuck around.
-He is a tough negotiator and a forceful voice against raising taxes to reduce deficits.
-He wants to streamline the tax code to broaden the tax base and to lower top income tax rates.
+In the debt limit debate, he was a strong voice against raising taxes.
+He would be a tough negotiator on the super committee.

 PATRICK TOOMEY: He is a favorite of the conservative Tea Party movement that wants to shrink the federal government.
-Toomey accused the Obama administration of exaggerating the risk of default if Congress failed to raise the debt ceiling.

-The first-term senator from Pennsylvania rejects administration calls for tax hikes and likely will take a hard line on the need for further government spending cuts.
+Toomey accused Obama administration officials of exaggerating the risk of default if Congress failed to raise the debt ceiling.
+He rejects administration calls for tax increases and likely will take a hard line on the need for further government spending cuts.
+Toomey is in his first term as a senator from Pennsylvania.

 HOUSE REPUBLICANS